bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

 BCD uses SSH to communicate with target machines.
 Therefore the BCD controller must have access to the related SSH private key file.
 For AWS, this is the private part of your [EC2 key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html). **This file must only be accessible from your user** (`chmod 600 <host_path_to_ssh_private_key_file>`).

-Then the SSH key file has to be mounted from the control workstation into the BCD controller while starting the container.
+Then the SSH key file has to be mounted from the control host into the BCD controller while starting the container.
 Add the following option to the `docker run` command:

     -v <host_path_to_ssh_private_key_file>:/home/bonita/.ssh/<ssh_private_key>